-This issue paper has been prepared on the basis of a draft submitted to Eurostat, FAO and IMF members of the London group.
+1 The issue paper was prepared by Istat on the basis of a draft submitted to Eurostat, FAO and IMF members of the London group.
 Eurostat's contribution has been developed within the Reflection group on RUMEA, made up of the following experts:

-- Danica Bizjak (Statistical Office of the Republic of Slovenia) - Maria Luisa Egido, Francisco Javier Sanz Pascual (Statistics Spain) - Federico Falcitelli (Istat, Italy) - Ian Gazley (ONS, Office for National Statistics, UK) - Constantin Mindricelu (INS, National Institute of Statistics, Romania) - Tone Smith (Statistics Norway) - Nancy Steinbach (Statistics Sweden) - Alexandra Wegscheider (Statistics Austria).
+- Danica Bizjak (Statistical Office of the Republic of Slovenia)

+- Federico Falcitelli (Istat, Italy)

+- Ian Gazley (ONS, Office for National Statistics, UK)

+- Constantin Mindricelu (INS, National Institute of Statistics, Romania)

+- Tone Smith (Statistics Norway)

+- Nancy Steinbach (Statistics Sweden)

+- Alexandra Wegscheider (Statistics Austria).

-From Istat's side, a contributions have been provided also by Aldo Femia with reference to all the issues dealt with in the paper.
+From Istat's side, a contribution was provided also by Aldo Femia with reference to all the issues dealt with in the paper.
 Cesare Costantino supervised the preparation of the whole paper.